LineNow

 1. LineNow

 POS connectors: Native, channel-aware sync for Shopify, Square, Toast, Clover, Lightspeed Retail, and Faire.
-Shopify, Square, Clover, and Lightspeed Retail use webhook or event-style sync where the partner API supports it.
-Toast uses scheduled orders API pulls, and Faire syncs through polling because Faire does not expose webhooks.
+Shopify, Square, and Lightspeed Retail use webhook or event-style sync where the partner API supports it.
+Clover and Faire reconcile through scheduled polling.
+Toast uses signed menu and order webhooks plus a historical orders API backfill; its Standard API connection is read-only and does not write counts, costs, or menus.

 How it works end-to-end: